craigbarnes/dte/docs/dterc.md

 ### **exec** [**-pstmn**] [**-ioe** _action_]... _command_ [_argument_]...

-Execute external _command_, with custom actions for standard streams.
+Execute external _command_, with custom actions for [standard streams].
 The `-i`, `-o` and `-e` options represent standard input, output and error respectively and each one can be given a specific _action_, as described below.